isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2A

-"Teachers are like the light in the dark - always guiding and lending a helping hand to encourage and support the pupils.
-I hope to be the person that the pupils can depend on."
+Teachers are like the light in the dark - always guiding and lending a helping hand to encourage and support the pupils.
+I hope to be the person that the pupils can depend on.

 [**chng_yen_teng_sheree@schools.gov.sg**](mailto:chng_yen_teng_sheree@schools.gov.sg)